 At SweetPro we make a variety of feed supplement products for horses, beef and dairy cattle, sheep, goats and other livestock.
-Our products improve animal digestive health and promote growth, while providing increased feed efficiency of up to 25%.
-We blend distillers grains, vitamins, minerals and digestive enzymes, with probiotics, prebiotics and our proprietary blend additive ProBiotein.
+Our products support animal digestive health and growth, while supporting excellent feed efficiency.
+We blend distillers grains, vitamins and minerals, with beta-glucan, a prebiotic and our proprietary blend additive ProBiotein.
 No molasses.

 President of SweetPro

 Bob Thornberg, founder of SweetPro Feeds explains the advantages and differences between the various SweetPro products.
 Lick blocks are available for cattle, horses, sheep, goats and other livestock.